jrick/wsrpc/README.md

 A command line tool is provided to perform individual websocket JSON-RPCs against a server.

-A JSON array must be used to passed parameters to a RPC.
+A JSON array must be used to pass parameters in a method call.

 ```
 $ wsrpc -h